nicsuzor/wikijuris/cyberlaw/intermediaries_defamation.markdown

 Defamatory matter must be published.
 "Published" here means "made public" or communicated to another person.
 The matter need only be communicated to one other person to be actionable, but the more people the matter is published to the greater likely impact there will be on the plaintiff's reputation.

 In defamation law, every republication or repetition is treated as a fresh publication.
-It may also be a publication to omit to remove or amend defamatory matter that is under the plaintiff's control. ((Byrne v Deane [1937] 1 KB 818.))
+It may also be a publication to omit to remove or amend defamatory matter that is under the plaintiff's control. [^AUTOREPLACEDByrnevDeane19371KB818AUTOREPLACED]

+[^AUTOREPLACEDByrnevDeane19371KB818AUTOREPLACED]: Byrne v Deane [1937] 1 KB 818.

 For publication on the internet, uniform defamation legislation now provides that the applicable law is that from the jurisdiction in which the harm occasioned by the publication as a whole has the closest connection.
 Usually, the jurisdiction with the closest connection to the harm will be that in which the plaintiff lives or runs their business, because that will be the jurisdiction in which their reputation is the strongest and therefore most severely damaged by the defamatory imputations.
 See further, [cyberlaw:jurisdiction](jurisdiction).